delbusque/Restaurant/README.md

 ## Restaurant managing system

-### A Node.js web application with react frontend part and express/mongodb backend part.
+### A Node.js web application with React frontend part and Express/MongoDB backend part.
 Existing functionalities:
 - getting orders and listing them as different tables with open, paid and close status as registered user
 - listings of stock items grouped by general as food or drinks and by type - for examples wine, beer, burgers, salads, etc. Registered users could edit or delete items
 - message board for registered users, with edit and delete functionalities for message owners